Gaussian Splashing: Direct Volumetric Rendering Underwater: Appendix

 To achieve real-time rendering, 3DGS employs two strategies~\cite{chen2024survey}: \textbf{1) Tiles:} To avoid computing contribution of every Gaussian for every pixel, the image is divided into non-overlapping patches, called \emph{tiles}, of $16\times16$ pixels.
 Among the $N$ 2D projected Gaussians, only those close enough (\eg, less than several standard deviations) to the tile are deemed relevant for that tile (the other Gaussians are ignored).
 Thus, during the rendering of a pixel, the $\alpha$-compositing (\autoref{eq:opacity_impact}) uses only the projected Gaussians associated with the tile containing the pixel.
 In other words, all the pixels within the a tile share the value of $M$. \textbf{2) Parallel Rendering:} The tile-based approach, together with the direct rendering, facilitates massive parallelism that leads to huge speedups.

 So far we discussed the forward problem; \ie, how a 2D image is rendered given $\Theta$ and the camera pose.
 The inverse problem, which uses the forward one as a sub-routine, is as follows: given a collection of 2D images and the associated estimated camera poses, reconstruct the 3D scene by optimizing over $\Theta$.
 This reconstruction is also referred to as the \emph{learning} of the scene.
 After the reconstruction, novel view synthesis (\ie, \emph{generalization}) is done by rendering the scene given a new camera pose.
+Finally, compositing techniques are often employed during post-processing of 3DGS to combine the contributions from various effects (\eg, lighting, materials, anti-aliasing~\cite{jiang2023gaussianshader},~\cite{liang2024analyticsplatting},~\cite{yang2023gs4d}).